 Singapore has one of the most favorable jurisdictions for businesses in Asia and very popular for location-independent entrepreneurs.
 While it’s usually possible to open business bank accounts with several Singaporean banks for non-resident owners, it typically requires in-person visits, a ton of paperwork, large minimum deposits, and often high charges for both account maintenance and transfers.
 So it’s no wonder that in 2019 Aspire was voted the number one hottest startup by Singapore Business Review.

-Opening a business account with Aspire is as easy as it gets.
-The signup is done online in 5 minutes, your account and a virtual card will be ready in as quick as an hour.
-Oh, and I should probably mention that it’s free to open, there are no monthly fees, and no minimum deposit.
+You can open a business account with Aspire online in 10 minutes, but approval and activation of the account may take up to 5 business days.
+The account itself is free to open, there are no monthly fees, and no minimum deposit.
 Currently, you can open SGD, USD, EUR, GBP, and IDR accounts with them.

 The free monthly account comes with two admin/finance accounts and 10 employee user accounts, as well as one physical card and unlimited virtual cards.
 Additional admin accounts are 9 SGD per user, and employee accounts 5 SGD per user.